TrellixVulnTeam/Casper-Deploy-Scraper_MIR2/readme.md

 2. Deploys that are of nature "mint" can be identified and the deploy hash is recorded, so that one can access the Metadata of NFTs using the Casper-Client (sdk)

+3. Metadata can be extracted from explicit "mint" deploys.
+Metadata is a list so further pasing is required.
 ```

 ## Challenges